 KGW8 How infrastructure and a name change helped transform Lake Oswego

 "They literally could not give away lake front property," said Mark Browne, a volunteer archivist at the Oswego Heritage House in Lake Oswego.
 With more than 13 miles of lake shoreline, Lake Oswego or Oswego Lake, whatever you decide to call it, is home to some pretty pricey real estate.
-These days, homes sell for millions of dollars. |
+These days, homes sell for millions of dollars. | A survey map of 1852 shows the name of Oswego Lake as Sucker Lake. |

 An attendees gets behind the wheel of a vintage car at the Oswego Heritage Council's Collector Car & Classic Boat Show in 2022. | Pamplin Media Group Lake Oswego Review Lake Oswego car and boat show returns this month